yashsakhuja/Identifying-best-hotel-locations/README.md

 Packages: #pandas #numpy #BeautifulSoup #requests #Nominatim #geopandas #geopy #geopy.geocoders #geopy.extra.rate_limiter

+Used alteryx for spatial data processing- Alteryx data file attached.

 To Improve:

 a) Make functions to pass the list of shortlisted hotel names (possibly from another webscrapping) with prices and selcting best location hotels.